the-galah-survey/the-galah-survey.github.io/dr3/flags.md

 | 512 | SME did not finish: (a) No convergence == non-finite stellar parameters; (b) Gaussian RV fit failed |
 | 1024 | MARCS grid limit reached or outside of reasonable parameter range |

+{: .box-warning}
+The first estimate of the surface gravity of each star was found from the Gaia DR2 parallax, so the first bit of `flag_sp` indicates stars with likely unreliable astrometry in Gaia DR2 (defined as `ruwe_dr2>1.4`).
+Note that a high RUWE in Gaia DR2 may not be indicative of a star having less reliable astrometry in Gaia eDR3 (and future releases).

 ---

 ### `flag_fe_h`